Nantes: Sport

 Nantes has several large sports facilities.
 The largest is the Stade de la Beaujoire, built for UEFA Euro 1984.
 The stadium, which also hosted matches during the 1998 FIFA World Cup and the 2007 Rugby World Cup, has 37,473 seats.
 The second-largest venue is the Hall XXL, an exhibition hall on the Stade de la Beaujoire grounds.
 The 10,700-seat stadium was selected as a venue for the 2017 World Men's Handball Championship.
 Smaller facilities include the 4,700-seat indoor Palais des Sports, a venue for EuroBasket 1983.
-The nearby Mangin Beaulieu sports complex has 2,500 seats and Pierre Quinon Stadium, an athletics stadium within the University of Nantes, has 790 seats.
+The nearby Mangin Beaulieu sports complex has 2,500 seats and Pierre-Quinon Metropolitan Stadium, an athletics stadium within the University of Nantes, has 790 seats.
 La Trocardière, an indoor 4,238-seat stadium, is in Rezé.
 The Erdre has a marina and a centre for rowing, sailing and canoeing, and the city has six swimming pools.

 Six teams in Nantes play at a high national or international level.
 Best known is FC Nantes, which is a member of Ligue 1 for the 2018–19 season.
 Since its formation in 1943, the club has won eight Championnat titles and three Coupes de France.
 FC Nantes has several French professional football records, including the most consecutive seasons in the elite division (44), most wins in a season (26), consecutive wins (32) and consecutive home wins (92 games, nearly five years).
 In handball, volleyball and basketball, Nantes's men's and women's clubs play in the French first division: HBC Nantes and Nantes Loire Atlantique Handball (handball), Nantes Rezé Métropole Volley and Neptunes de Nantes Volley-ball (volleyball), Hermine de Nantes Atlantique and Nantes Rezé Basket (basketball).
 The men's Nantes Métropole Futsal (futsal) team plays in the Championnat de France de Futsal, and the main athletics team (Nantes Métropole Athlétisme) includes some of France's best athletes.